-I found this great book to read to them about Teddy Roosevelt and John Muir called The Camping Trip That Changed America.
+I found this great book to about Teddy Roosevelt and John Muir called The Camping Trip That Changed America.
 It was the perfect introduction to both of these iconic American figures and their role in the development and expansion of our National Parks.

 We also read several what we call around here, living books, about the Sequoias, Redwoods, and other wonders of creation that we would encounter.